JohnyVasamsetti/learning-notes/infra/Aws_ReadMe.md

 Doubts:

     how to enable tls/ssl on rds ?
-It will be automatic backup website ? s3 / ec2 ?
-If static files then s3
+Answer: It will be automatic backup website ? s3 / ec2 ?
+Answer: If static files then s3
     cloudfront orgins ? at a time s3 and inkokati undocha ?
-Undochu OriginGroup tho at a time two origin pettochu. primary + secondary
+Answer: Undochu OriginGroup tho at a time two origin pettochu. primary + secondary
-    Is efs multi region ? kakapothe multi-region vachinapudu s3 chuskocha ? which is secure for rds ? iam / tls ? both are little different iam evariki access ivvalo chustadhi, tls aa connections secure ga undela chustadhi durable ? reliable ? resiliency ?
+    Is efs multi region ? kakapothe multi-region vachinapudu s3 chuskocha ?
+Answer: replication will be there but not sure about mounting. which is secure for rds ? iam / tls ?
+Answer: both are little different iam evariki access ivvalo chustadhi, tls aa connections secure ga undela chustadhi durable ? reliable ? resiliency ?

 WhitePapers: